UKCloud/documentation/articles/openstack/ostack-vid-overview.md

 # Openstack Horizon dashboard overview video

-This video provides an overview of the OpenStack Horizon dashboard that you can use to manage your UKCloud for OpenStack service.
+This video provides an overview of the OpenStack Horizon dashboard which can be used to manage your UKCloud for OpenStack service.
 Click the image below to watch the video.

 [![OpenStack Horizon dashboard overview](images/ostack-vid-overview.png)](https://vimeo.com/305934797)